 Is Diet Soda Bad for You?

 Long story short, when it comes to scientific research, it seems that the jury is still out on exactly how bad diet soda is for you.
-Seeing as we're planning on wrapping up summer with a few more weekends spent beach and poolside (and diet soda is usually a part of those plans), we decided to take this debate to the experts.
+So we decided to take this debate to the experts.
 Keep scrolling to see what health experts have to say about whether or not you should pop open that can of diet soda.

 What About Those Ingredients?